top of page

 Want to join?
 Here are 3 ways you can do so:

 • Use this webpage to review the prompts and start planning your reading list.
+Some prompts also include a link to recommended reading lists, but please feel free to interpret prompts as loosely as you want!

 • Prefer a physical version?
 Come by the library for a bookmark or printout with the prompts.